 The cycle starts with the audit and analysis, step 1.

-In a new business start-up, the audit and analysis process generally quickly leads into the initial business planning and objective/goal setting.
-For existing businesses, this level of analysis and planning generally comes as a result of a major event such as a recession, or after a major change in technology or possibly some heavy competitor activity within the market place.
+In a new business start-up, the audit and analysis process generally quickly leads to the initial business planning and objective/goal setting.
+For existing businesses, this level of analysis and planning generally comes as a result of a major event such as a recession, or after a major change in technology or possibly some heavy competitor activity within the marketplace.

 Following the Audit and analysis step 1 is the actual planning.
 It’s at this stage that the marketing plan is produced.
 This includes results of the audit and analysis activities along with marketing objectives, marketing strategy and overall tactical plans – these activities are synchronised with the overall corporate mission, strategies and objectives.

 The implementation stage consists of the marketing and promotional mix.
 This also includes communications and delivery of activities which are derived from media plans.